-Rep. Trent Franks, who has come under fire today for comments he made during a committee markup on his bill to ban abortions after 20 weeks without exceptions for rape or incest, worked to clarify that his point, however jumbled, was that “pregnancies from rape that result in abortion after the sixth month are very rare.”
+Rep. Trent Franks, who has come under fire today for comments he made during a committee markup on his bill to ban all abortions after 20 weeks without exception, worked to clarify that his point, however jumbled, was that "pregnancies from rape that result in abortion after the sixth month are very rare."

 During the committee markup this morning, Franks, R-Ariz., said, "The incidence of rape resulting in pregnancy are very low."

 "Keep in mind the comments taken completely out of context," Franks told three reporters in the Speaker's Lobby this evening during votes.
 "This had nothing to do with the way that they tried to portray it.
 This bill doesn't do anything to protect the unborn child until they enter the sixth month.
 By then all questions related to rape or incest are pretty much long since dealt with."

 Franks blamed Democrats for distorting his comment for their political advantage, complaining that Democrats will "talk about anything except six-month babies being tortuously murdered."